MustafaBerkPolat/asthma-2019/readme.md

 ### Statistical Analysis

 The 'Asthma' category's features only included the hospitalization and ER visit rates, and their correlation coefficients to the entries in the other categories were then calculated.
-Using the scikit-learn and statsmodel Python packages, the LASSO model was used to select statistically relevant features from the other categories, leaving us with 84 features for ER visit rates and 33 features for hospitalization rates.
-For these features, the variance inflation factors and p-values were calculated to spot significant relationships.
+Feature selection was performed using LASSO regression with 5-fold cross‑validated penalty selection, leaving us with 84 features for ER visit rates and 33 features for hospitalization rates.
+All predictors were standardized prior to modeling.
+The optimal regularization parameter was chosen to minimize cross‑validated mean squared error.
+Selected predictors were subsequently refit using ordinary least squares to obtain unpenalized coefficient estimates, confidence intervals, and p‑values.
+Variance inflation factors were computed to assess residual multicollinearity.
 The results that have a p-value less than 0.05 and a variance inflation factor less than 10 in the order of highest absolute OLS coefficient are as follows, with the full tables available under the project files.

+The feature names are left with minimal changes from the datasets.
+The 'estimate MOE' features represent the margin of error for the relevant feature.

 ### Age-adjusted ER Visit Rate for Asthma per 10,000 People (Adjusted R^2: 0.6119)
 | Feature                                                                                                                                       |   LASSO_Coef |   OLS_Coef |     P_Value |     VIF |   Correlation |